-Q. Can someone really make changes to drinking, taking drugs or gambling?
+Q. Can someone really make changes to substance use, problem gambling, or other behaviours?

 A. Change can be quite hard for people depending on how long you have been doing the thing you or someone else is worried about.

 Q. Is change hard?

 A. Change can be hard for some people, it really depends on how long you have been using substances, or experiencing problem gambling and/or other behavioural concerns.
 It also depends on what benefits you have felt from these behaviours.
 There are always some benefits to use or gambling and it is often about whether the benefits are bigger or smaller than the costs.
 Often change is made easier by obvious consequences like health or relationship problems but it’s good if you do not wait for those consequences because then there’s a lot of pressure.

 Changing behaviour is made easier when you follow some general tips and strategies that other successful changers have experienced.
 There are really helpful tips and activities that we can share with you and support you while you find the ones that will work for you.

 Q. What if I do not want to change?

 A. Sometimes people do not really want to change their behaviours but are under pressure to do so.
 Sometimes they just want to change a little bit to see what it is like.
 You don’t have to do anything that you don’t want to.
 What is at stake is that if you are under pressure to change (from employer, parents, partner, or legally) and you choose not to; there could be more serious consequences like losing family, friends, relationships, access to children or your job.
 The choice is yours.

 A. That is your own decision.
 At ADSTV we will help you make that decision if you have not already made up your mind.
 You do not have to quit altogether to get services here.
 We will help you make some changes no matter what your choices.
 We may have to discuss with you what the potential costs of some decisions are but the choice is always yours!

 Q. If I stop now, can I try it again later?